zhizhongpu/predocguide/4advice.md

 Personal experience: I got an offer from a position whose PI read my thesis which has a huge typo in the abstract.

 ## Make Slides for Your Thesis
 - You will almost always be asked about your thesis / independent research projects during interviews.
-A slide deck helps you present your thesis clearly and professionally
+A slide deck helps you present your thesis clearly and professionally.
+Consider using beamer.
 - If you have 0 independent research projects, makes slides for the RA project to which you contributed the most

 ## Craft HR-friendly Cover Letters